mathjax/MathJax-docs/web/start.rst

    MathJax in popular platforms <platforms>`.

-If you are working on dynamic pages that include mathematics, you might want to read about the :ref:`MathJax Application Programming Interface <mathjax-api>` (its API), so you know how to include mathematics in your interactive pages.
+If you are working on dynamic pages that include mathematics, you might want to read about :ref:`MathJax in Dynamic Content
+<typeset-math>`, so you know how to include mathematics in your
+interactive pages.

 Finally, if you have questions or comments, or want to help support MathJax, you could visit the :ref:`MathJax community forums